grafana/loki-workshop/ad_hoc_metric.md

 ## Import the full sample web analytics demo dashboard

-To import a dashboard click the `+` icon in the side menu, and then select Import.
+To import a dashboard hover over the `Window` icon in the side menu, click `Manage` and then select Import.
 1. The dashboard id is: `12559`
 2. Set the `LokiNGINX` as the Loki-datasource
 2. You can now explore some of the panels, like the: